veit/python-basics-tutorial/docs/test/mock.rst

 conditions and make sure your code handles them correctly.
 There are also cases where testing behaviour is unreasonable, such as when accessing a payment API or sending emails.
-In these cases, a good option is to test whether your code calls a specific API method at the right time and with the right parameters.
+In these cases, a good option is to test whether your code calls a specific API method at the right time and with the right :term:`parameters
+<Parameter>`.

 .. seealso::
    * Hynek Schlawack: `“Don’t Mock What You Don’t Own”